 The landlord has the final say in everything.
 If they decide to sell the property part-way through your agreement, there isn’t much you can do about it – you’ll need to evict your tenants.
 There is also the risk the landlord falls behind on their mortgage payments (if they have one).

 As long as you have a legally binding agreement in place, which sets out the terms of your agreement with the landlord, you should be OK.
 Be aware, no business arrangement is risk-free, so it’s important to note your level of exposure.

 Looking for the Right Rent to Rent Properties

-Rent to rent is a niche strategy and the majority of landlords won’t be interested in such an arrangement.
+Rent to rent is a niche strategy and landlords may be reluctant to accept such an arrangement.

 To find landlords in your area, speak to local letting agents.
 Explain your plan and see what kind of response you get.
-Be aware that letting agents may not be helpful There isn’t much benefit to them, and some may think you are trying to pull a fast one by removing them from the equation.
 Some might be receptive to rent to rent, and if so, they might be willing to pitch your strategy to suitable landlords.

 Your other strategy is to approach landlords directly.